 Veg Shopper's Guide

-Animals are tortured, and slaughtered brutally, for various productions including meat, clothing and accessories.
-The so-called "by-products" of their slaughter, often worth more than the meat, are used for innumerable cosmetic and household products.
-Animals are also tortured ruthlessly, and finally killed, for experiments and research.
-Animals do not volunteer for such agony, torture or death.
+Animals are tortured, and slaughtered brutally, for various products including meat, clothing and accessories.
+The so-called "by-products" of their slaughter, often worth more than the meat, are used for innumerable cosmetic and household articles.

 Few people are aware of such cruelties.

-Not all products are made by torturing and killing animals.
+But, not all products are made by torturing and killing animals.
 From Day One, BWC put in continuous efforts to contact such companies whose products are not made by killing or torturing animals.

 BWC’s Veg Shopper’s Guide consisted of products — cosmetics, toilet preparations and even packaged foods — which were believed, in good faith, to be free of animal ingredients and animal testing.
 We had hoped the guide would make it easy for our members and consumers to adopt a vegetarian life style.